FelipeHardmann/fast_hard/README.md

 - Includes a basic `.env` file for environment variables.
 - Sets up Alembic for database migrations.
 - Provides a simple `main.py` with a "Hello World" endpoint.
+- New commands for flexible folder structure:
+  - `fast-hard create_mvc <project_name>`: Creates a project and adds an MVC folder structure.
+  - `fast-hard create_use_cases <project_name>`: Creates a project and adds a folder structure for use cases.

 ## Installation